BioDepot/BioDepot-workflow-builder/README.md

 ### Rename and customize the Python2 widget

 1\.
 Right-click on the Python2 widget.
 A menu should pop up.
 Choose the 'Edit Widget' option to bring up the Widget Defintion window.
 Hit the rename button and change the name to cutadapt_demo.
-This will rename the widget definition, i.e. the base name of the widget in the drawer in the ToolDock
+This will rename the widget definition, i.e. the base name of the widget in the drawer in the Tool Dock

 2\.
 The Python2 definition window should have 8 tabs.
 If the window is too narrow, not all the tabs will be visible.
 Either resize the window by dragging on the lower right corner or use the arrows in the top right to scroll the content.
 The 'General' tab should be the active one by default.
 Make the following changes: